-Virtual Visits means services provided for the treatment of non-emergency medical conditions as described in Benefits for Virtual Visits provision.
+Virtual Visits means services provided for the treatment of non-emergency medical and behavioral health conditions as described in Benefits for Virtual Visits provision.

 Waiting Period means a period established by an Employer that must pass before an individual who is a potential enrollee in a Health Benefit Plan is eligible to be covered for benefits.